 • Fund the account.
 You can fund the account with a direct contribution via check or a transfer from your bank account, transferring money from another IRA, or rolling over the money from an employer-sponsored retirement plan.
 Contact your company plan administrator for information on how to do the latter.

-Both a rollover IRA or traditional IRA allow investors to put money away for retirement in a tax-advantaged way, with very little difference between the two accounts.
+Both a rollover IRA and a traditional IRA allow investors to put money away for retirement in a tax-advantaged way, with very little difference between the two accounts.

 One of the primary questions anyone considering a rollover IRA should consider is, will you keep contributing to it?
 If so, that would prevent you from rolling the rollover IRA back into an employer-sponsored retirement account in the future.

 Whether it’s a rollover IRA you’ve created by rolling over an employer-sponsored retirement account or a traditional IRA you’ve opened with regular contributions, either account can play a key role in your retirement game plan.